Huang-Hau-Shuan/Orbital25/milestone2.md

    - All components can get player profile from context
    - To simulate the real website, all components accepts a prop `static`.
 When it is `true`, all `<input>`, `<select>` button becomes normal elements like `<div>`.
 This happens in confirmation page.
    - In debug mode, there will be buttons to complete each page immediately and complete all pages immediately to test each page, confirmation page and view student credentials page.
    - In real life this is a critical enrollment procedure as it unlocks the student account.
-However the university just put wait for an email for detailed information.
+However the university just put wait for an email with detailed information.

 1. `src/renderer/apps/UHC`